MIT-Scioly/MIT-Scioly.github.io/event-info.md

 ### Robot Tour

 Overall scores will NOT be calculated using the Track Time Bonus from the Division C National Rules (5.g).
+Due to state laws, the water bottle weights will use sand instead of metal ball bearings.

 ### Materials Science